GetSetAbhi/High-Level-System-Design/job_scheduler/README.md

 ## Running Multiple Schedulers

-Each scheduler instance is pinned to a shard.
+Each scheduler instance is pinned to a shard/partition.

-Scheduler polls only its shard for due job_run rows.
+Scheduler polls only its shard/partition for due job_run rows.

 Precomputes job_run rows for new job_type entries in its shard.

 Enqueues jobs to the DPQ as usual.

+## workers

+We run workers as containers, Containers are similar to VMs in that they provide an isolated environment for running jobs, but they are much more lightweight and faster to start up.
+Let's break down the key differences between VMs and containers.
+We can reuse the same containers for multiple jobs, reducing resource usage and improving performance.